 If a child physically attacks another child or adult and does not respond to requests to calm down, then physical restraint may be necessary.
+This includes the use of a weighted blanket.

 The child should be removed from the situation as soon as possible and taken to the Headmistress.